The musical journey

 Some of the songs Ian plays and sings today have a long history.

 ‘In my late teens I eagerly drove off to band practice with a new song I had recorded on two track on cassette ready to play to the band members.
 They loved it and we played it out for a couple of years until we split up.
 That song tune stayed in my head for decades until recently I came up with some new lyrics about the homeless at Christmas.
 After 38 years my record label released the new version of City Story which was played on local radio stations had many worldwide streams and made some money for homeless charities.
 I call this my collaboration between the boy and the man.’

 That song is to be released again later this year, this time with an amazing animation.
 But it doesn’t stop there.
 Ian recently used an idea he had even before that for another song ‘The Lights of Dun Laoghaire’ which he is soon to record and Summertime Please Yourself is another blast from the past released in June 2018.

 ‘Music has always been my escape.
 As a child my little red radio (bought with 6 Corn flakes vouchers!) never left my side although it was confiscated once when I was caught listening to the charts under my desk in Geography!’He was so attached to that radio he wrote a song about it!

 Since his teens he has played in Country bands, Soul bands, Jazz and Jazz funk bands and tribute bands.
 He has played the euphonium and also plays guitar and piano accordion.
-Recently he toured the country and scored a chart hit with the band Peace on Your Plate.
+He can often be found playing and singing at vegan events and recently he toured the country and scored a chart hit with vegan band Peace on Your Plate.

 ‘Creating my music has given me, and hopefully others, so much pleasure.
 At times a little frustrating when writers block sets in but hey I’m still creating and I will always be eternally grateful for those early lessons that my parents struggled to pay for.’